SouthGreenPlatform/trainings/_pages/trinityTrinotate/TP-trinity.md

 #### Preparing assembly sample file and check parameters of trinity assembler

 Observe `run_trinity.sh` script and adapt to your formation number.
-This script is not sending in sbatch mode because training but if you need launch it in a slurm cluster you can use this version containing SBATCH commands XXXX.
+This script is not sending in sbatch mode because it could be take time in this training.
+If you need launch it in a slurm cluster you can use this version containing SBATCH commands [run_trinity.slurm](https://github.com/SouthGreenPlatform/trainings/blob/gh-pages/files/AA-SG-ABiMS2019/run_trinotate.slurm) or adapt it to SGE.

 {% highlight python %}
 [orjuela@node25 RAWDATA]$ more run_trinity.sh